Moduli spaces of Delzant polytopes and symplectic toric manifolds: Delzant polytopes: basic theory and impossibility of an Oda type classification

-In this section we review some modern tools of convex and discrete geometry that we need to prove our main results.
-We also include several new examples and counterexamples with interesting properties (notably, Theorem~\ref{thm:dim3} and Theorem~\ref{thm:isolated}) which illustrate striking differences between the space of Delzant polygons and its higher dimensional analogue.
+In this section we review some modern tools of geometric combinatorics and convex geometry which we need to prove our main results.
+We also include several new examples and counterexamples with interesting properties (notably, Theorem~\ref{thm:dim3} and Theorem~\ref{thm:isolated}) which illustrate striking differences between the geometry/topology of the space of Delzant polygons and its higher dimensional analogue.
+In particular, these examples tell us that no Oda type classification of Delzant $n$-polytopes is possible in $n\ge 3$.

 Throughout the section we emphasize the interplay between fans (more commonly used in algebraic geometry) and polytopes (more commonly used in symplectic geometry), using one or the other depending on how convenient it is for the proofs.